blockades/mmt/README.md

 # Current Status and Team

-- MMT software is being funded by DBL
+- MMT software is being funded by [blockades.org](http://blockades.org/).
-- Built as free and open source
+- Being built as at least open source, ideally free software.
-- Concurrently establishing an organisation (workers coop? friendly society? other?) to run the software as a service
+- Concurrently establishing an organisation (workers coop? friendly society? other?) to run the software as a service.
-- This team is currently emergent
+- This team is currently emergent and in flux.
-- Being pulled from a friendship ecosystem of about 50 people, organising and establishing on [Loomio](http://loomio.org/)
+- Being pulled from a friendship ecosystem of about 50 people, organising and establishing on [Loomio](http://loomio.org/).
 - You can read the backstory to the project here: https://viewer.scuttlebot.io/%25Vxdim9E7D8JHERHKLc6T0qMHcd2Bw9cG58Mb8Z0xpdQ%3D.sha256

 ---

+# Why?

+P2P technologies such as Distributed Ledger technologies (a.k.a blockchains) are potentially transformative.
+Our belief is that they will only be transformative if we expand the who we understand to be a peer into the marginalised communities.
+This requires education and skill sharing.
+Our hope is that as this happens we will see localised transformations as people reconfigure the new skills, tools and access to meet their specific needs.

+In the future scenario where the 'value' of cryptocurrencies is much higher than they are now, we want to make sure that this wealth is spread to the margins and that people have the tools to coordinate in novel and liberatory ways.

+---

-# Seeking Aims
+# Seeking | Aims | Intentions

 - MMT seeks to empower communities and individuals at the margins with the knowledge and tools required to get involved with cryptocurrencies.